 It wasn’t but a few days later, my son got hit, again.
 This time, we were angry, so we called the school again.
 This time, things took a crazy turn and now even the principal was calling us liars and saying this wasn’t happening.

 That week, I tried to find someone over the school to contact, but, much to my dismay, I couldn’t.
 I had tried schools in the same district, but no one could even point me to the right direction of who to contact.
 That’s when I decided that my son continue his education at that school, so I signed him up for PA Cyber School.

 Unfortunately, I had to wait 3 days before we could go register him and it seemed like a lifetime.
 Every morning, my son cried about going to school and I worried that the school would take the ordeal out on him.
 By then, it seemed like everyone was against us, and they were looking at us just like we were the problem family.
 I didn’t know what they would do to my son at school and I worried that they would hurt him.
 Since Pennsylvania is very strict on truancy, I had no other choice.
 I just prayed, every day before school, that my son would be okay.

 It was honestly, one of the worst things I have ever had to do as a mother.

 One Last Chance…

 That same day, the principal called us and asked to set up a meeting with us.
-He said he didn’t want our son to miss out on school and we didn’t neither.
-We wanted him to have a normal school eduction, so we agreed to talk with the school principal and my son’s teacher that evening.
+He said he didn’t want our son to miss out on school and we didn’t either.
+We wanted him to have a normal school education, so we agreed to talk with the school principal and my son’s teacher that evening.